shotgunsoftware/tk-doc-generator/docs/integrating.md

 title: Integrating the Doc Generator
 nav_order: 2
 permalink: /integrating
+has_children: true
 ---

-# Toolkit Documentation Generator
+# Integrating the Doc Generator with your repository

 This repository makes it easy to generate documentation for Shotgun Ecosystem and Toolkit related repositories.

-## What does it do?
+## What does the repo do?

 Integrate this repository as a submodule in a Toolkit App or other Shotgun App that benefits and it will: